T.E. Breitenbach – Artist, Playwright, Composer, Creative

 Life as an artist, creativity, painting instruction, writing musicals, working studio tours.

 VISITS TO SCHOOLS:

-T. E. Breitenbach is available for a limited number of school visits each year.
-He has talked and demonstrated to students of all grade levels from Kindergarten through College and has also worked with artist’s groups and individuals.
-He was artist-in-residence for Albany Academy during the 2007-2008 school year.
+Thom Breitenbach is available for a limited number of school visits each year.
+He has talked and demonstrated to students of all grade levels from Kindergarten through University.
+He was artist-in-residence for Albany Academy during the 2007-2008 school year and in 2015-16 he worked with six area high schools to create creature masks for his musical “Hieronymus”, filmed for public television.
 His subject matter is easily adaptable to all age groups, needs, or interests.
 Subjects include, can be mixed, but are not limited to: